It’s no exaggeration to say that open source operating systems rule the world of mobile devices. Android is still an open-source project, after all.

 Sailfish OS is not entirely open source but focuses on privacy.
 However, you could consider it as an option when you are looking for a mobile OS other than Android and iOS.

 Honorable Mention: Firefox OS [Discontinued]

 Firefox OS was an open source project from Mozilla Firefox, the parent company of the famous open source web browser.
 It created quite some ripples with the announcement of Firefox O- based smartphones that cost only $25.
 The aim was to target emerging markets such as Brasil and India.

 Unfortunately, the low price tag alone could not make Firefox OS the Raspberry Pi of mobile devices, and, like Tizen, Firefox OS did not have any success with its ZTE devices.
 Firefox now plans to shift its focus from low cost devices to user experience with Firefox OS.

 What do you think?

-When I first wrote this article a few years ago, I was hopeful of these alternative mobile OS.
-However, the scenario is gloomy and I don’t think any os listed here is going to make a mark.
-It’s not like I don’t want them to be a success, I am just being honest here.
+When I first wrote this article a few years ago, I was hopeful for some of these alternative mobile OSes.
+However, the present situation is gloomy, and I don’t think any OS listed here is going to make a mark.
+It’s not like I don’t want them to be a success; I am just being honest here.

 What do you think of these Android alternatives?
 Do you think these Linux based mobile OS will leave their mark or will they struggle for a decent market share like desktop Linux?
 Do share your views.